 Funding for Projects Related to Behavioral Pediatrics

-Scholarship support for medical students has been developed through the Haggerty-Friedman Psychosocial Fund, administered through the Strong Children's Research Center, for studies in the area of Behavioral Pediatrics directed to investigating behavioral and developmental problems among children and adolescents, and psychosocial issues affecting them and their families.
+Scholarship support for medical students has been developed through the Haggerty-Friedman Psychosocial Fund for Developmental and Behavioral Pediatrics, administered through the Strong Children's Research Center, for studies in the area of Behavioral Pediatrics directed to investigating behavioral and developmental problems among children and adolescents, and psychosocial issues affecting them and their families.
 In addition to summer programs, medical students can work under a faculty supervisor during the academic year.